 The Madera Community College Advantage Program (MCCAP) helps high school seniors from MUSD and GVUSD transition from high school to having a successful college experience.
 The MCCAP program provides an opportunity for students to earn 'dual credit' for both high school and college credit.
-MCCAP students attend college classes with regular community college.
-For more information contact Maria Ensminger or Pa Vang (559) 675-4800.
+MCCAP students attend college classes with regular community college students.
+For more information contact Diana Gonzalez-Mireles at (559) 675-4037.